BrodyCur/Fridgenerate/README.md

 - Front-end: REACT for ease of creation with components and enhancing UX
 - Back-end: Python/Django
-- REST framework: to organize and create custom endpoints for user integration and ingredient data storage
+- REST framework: To organize and create custom endpoints for user integration and ingredient data storage
-- Spoontacular API: a recipe API with data on over 300k recipes.
+- Spoontacular API: A recipe API with data on over 300k recipes.
-- Search Functionality: using a dataset of ingredients to cross reference the "Search-by-Ingredient"                  endpoint of Spoontacular API
+- Search Functionality: Using a dataset of ingredients to cross reference the "Search-by-Ingredient"                  endpoint of Spoontacular API
 - Stretch Goal: User Functionality to save recipes and ingredient lists

 ## Team